 - within the CIAO installation, in the directory $ASCDS_INSTALL/CALDB

 - in a separate directory, in which case $ASCDS_INSTALL/CALDB will be a soft link to the actual CALDB location.

 This thread shows both installation methods.

-It is is strongly suggested that CIAO be installed as a non-privileged user and not as the root user.
+It is is strongly suggested that CIAO be installed as a non-privileged, regular user and not as the root user.
 If CIAO must be installed in a directory owned by root and you are following the manual process, then

 In this example, the CALDB will be installed as a subdirectory of CIAO.
 If you want your CALDB to be in a different location, refer to "How to install the CALDB in an independent directory".